The Road Foreword

 Conscious evolution

 Conscious adaptation to circumstances is how a sentient race evolves itself.
 It makes of evolution something that is no longer willy-nilly.
+We aren't there yet.

 Humanity, once completely liberated by sentient cognitive function, which is the ability to comprehend so much more than an animal and seek clarity, will accelerate the race's evolution into new directions.
+It's not about intelligence.
+It's about clarity.
+It is not about educating the mind.
+It is about educating the heart.